-Premalata Agarwal, is the 45-year-old Jugsalai homemaker and mother of two daughters, who had been a part of a 22-member eco-Everest expedition team.
+Premlata Agarwal, is the 45-year-old Jugsalai homemaker and mother of two daughters, who had been a part of a 22-member eco-Everest expedition team.
 She was the one to become the first woman from Jharkhand to scale the 29,029ft peak of Mount Everest.

 Career of Premlata Agarwal

 The most important thing in her career of pursuing mountaineering happened when she got to scale the seven summits across the globe.
 She received various medals and awards for her achievements and became a known personality in the circuit of mountaineers.
 The summit climb was tentatively scheduled for May 13, but heavy snowfall and gale winds forced the team to abandon plans near Camp 4 (26,000ft) a day earlier and take the descent route to base camp (18,000ft).
 But the daredevils didn't give up.
 Premlata perhaps remembered an oft-repeated lesson from her businessman father Ramawtar Garg.
 On May 16, the team once again trekked to Camp 2 (22,000ft) and then to Camp 3 (23,000ft) a day later.
 Camp 4 was conquered on May 18.
 A day's rest and the mountain maiden, who had to opt for artificial oxygen at Camp 3 during their earlier quest on May 7, was ready to romance the Everest at sunrise.

-Contribution of Premlata Agarwal
+Achievements of Premlata Agarwal

 Personal life of Premlata Agarwal

 Premlata is a native of Jharkhand whose father Ramawtar Garg is a businessman.
 Currently she is a housewife who lives in Jugsalai town, of Jamshedpur in East Singhbhum district in the state.
 She is married to Vimal Agarwal, a senior journalist.
 The couple have two daughters, one of whom is married.
 She is also the first woman from the Marwari community to scale Everest.
-She is one of the recipients of Padma Shri Awards